ibarsi/go-flux-yourself/README.md

 Factory function used to create a "reducer function", which is then passed into the React container wrapper and used internally to manage state.

 The `options` argument is expected to provide the following properties:
-* `initial_state: Object` - This is the expected state for the wrapped React component at the beginning of it's lifecycle.
+* `initial_state: (props?: Object) => Object` - This is the function that generates the expected state for the wrapped React component at the beginning of it's lifecycle.
+The function defined has access to the calling component's props (if any exist) to assist in initial state generation.
 * `actions: Object` - These are the expected state-mutating actions to be performed on the wrapped React component.
 The properties on this object should follow the following type annotation: `[type: string]: (state: Object, payload: mixed) => Object`.

 Example usage: